shrinerb/shrine/doc/testing.md

 }
 ```

-If you're using AWS S3 storage, you can use [Minio] (explained below) instead
+If you're using AWS S3 storage, you can use [MinIO] (explained below) instead
 of S3, both in test and development environment.
 Alternatively, you can [stub
 aws-sdk-s3 requests][aws-sdk-ruby stubs] in tests.

-### Minio
+### MinIO

-[Minio] is an open source object storage server with AWS S3 compatible API which
+[MinIO] is an open source object storage server with AWS S3 compatible API which
 you can run locally.
-The advantage of using Minio for your development and test
+The advantage of using MinIO for your development and test
 environments is that all AWS S3 functionality should still continue to work,
 including direct uploads, so you don't need to update your code.